cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 The LEAK-BIND proofs for CG are a bit more subtle than for UK; the main reason for this is CG's omission of the PQ KEM key and ciphertext from the KDF.
-We will show that UK still has our target LEAK-BIND properties as long as the underlying PQ-KEM also has the corresponding LEAK-BIND property.
+We will show that CG still has our target LEAK-BIND properties as long as the underlying PQ-KEM also has the corresponding LEAK-BIND property.
 We note that our preliminary results suggest that a different proof strategy, which instead directly uses properties of the nominal group, may